particle-iot/docs/src/content/reference/cloud-apis/api.md

 Every device has a URL, which can be used to `GET` variables, `POST` a function call, or `PUT` new firmware.
 The variables and functions that you have written in your firmware are exposed as *subresources* under the device.

-All requests to the device come through our API server using TLS security.
+All requests to the API server require TLSv1.2+ or later.

 ```
 PROTOCOL AND HOST